ppouke/PWP/documentation/API documentation.md

 # Group Link Relations

-TODO
 This section described custom link relations defined in this API.
 These are not resources.
 The API also uses [IANA link relations](http://www.iana.org/assignments/link-relations/link-relations.xhtml) where applicable.
-Custom link relations are CURIEs that use the mumeta prefix.
+Custom link relations are CURIEs that use the blokus prefix.

 ## add-game

 This is a control that is used to add a game to the game collection.
 The control includes a JSON schema and must be accessed with POST.

-## game

-Leads to the game resource.

 ## games-all

 Leads to the root level game collection which is a list of all game instances on the server.

+## game

+Leads to the game related to specific player

-## player
+## state

-Leads to the chosen player resource within the game.
+Leads to the state witihn the current game.

 ## current-player

 Leads to the player resource of the current player in the game state.

-## place-block

-TODO: is it possible access two different resources with one control?
-Places the chosen block that a player has on the board.

-## edit
+## blocks-all

-Edits the associated resource.
-Must be accessed with PUT
+Leads to the list of all blocks included in the game.

 ## delete